awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Possible cause:** The option to report your build's status is not enabled\.

 **Recommended solutions:** Enable **Report build status** when you create or update a CodeBuild project\.
 This option tells CodeBuild to report back the status when you trigger a build\.
 For more information, see [reportBuildStatus](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_ProjectSource.html#CodeBuild-Type-ProjectSource-reportBuildStatus)\.

+## Cannot find and select the base image of the Windows Server Core 2016 platform<a name="windows-image-not-available"></a>

+**Issue:** You cannot find or select the base image of the Windows Server Core 2016 platform\.

+**Possible cause:** You are using a region that does not support this image\.

+**Recommended solutions:** Use one of the regions that supports the base image of the Windows Server Core 2016 platform:
++  US East \(N\.
+Virginia\)
++  US East \(Ohio\)
++  US East \(Ohio\)
++  US West \(N\.
+California\)

+## RequestError timeout error when running CodeBuild in a proxy server<a name="code-request-timeout-error"></a>

+ **Issue:** You receive an error similar to `RequestError: send request failed caused by: Post https://logs.<your-region>.amazonaws.com/: dial tcp 52.46.158.105:443: i/o timeout` from CloudWatch Logs\.

+ **Possible causes:**
++ `ssl-bump` is not configured properly\.
++ Your organization's security policy does not allow you to use `ssl_bump`\.

+**Recommended solutions:**
++ Make sure `ssl-bump` is configured properly\.
+If you use Squid for your proxy server, see [ Configure Squid as an Explicit Proxy Server](use-proxy-server.md#use-proxy-server-explicit-squid-configure)\.
++ Use private endpoints for Amazon S3 and CloudWatch Logs by doing the following:

+  1. In your private subnet routing table, remove the rule you added that routes traffic destined for the internet to your proxy server\.
+For information, see [Creating a Subnet in Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet)\.

+  1. Create a private Amazon S3 endpoint and CloudWatch Logs endpoint and associate them with the private subnet of your Amazon VPC\.
+For information, see [VPC Endpoint Services \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html)\.

+  1. Confirm **Enable Private DNS Name** in your Amazon VPC is selected\.
+For more information, see [Creating an Interface Endpoint ](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint)\.